mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ### Overview

-The Data Grid already supports manual server-side data fetching for features like sorting, filtering, etc. In order to make it more powerful and simple to use, we provide a data source interface that you can implement with your existing data fetching logic.
+The Data Grid already supports manual server-side data fetching for features like sorting, filtering, etc. In order to make it more powerful and simple to use, the grid will support a data source interface that you can implement with your existing data fetching logic.

 The datasource will work with all the major data grid features which require server-side data fetching such as sorting, filtering, pagination, grouping, etc.